Procedure overview

 4.23 Exemption Tracking

-Business Services will maintain a register of all exemption requests and will note exemptions within the purchase record.
-The Director (Business Services) will provide oversight and regular monitoring of the exemption register and values, reporting any concerns to the CFO.
-An analysis and report will be provided to Deputy Vice-Chancellors on a quarterly basis and included annually in the Corporate Procurement Plan.
+The Procurement and Purchasing team will maintain a register of all exemption requests and will note exemptions within the purchase record.
+The Manager (Procurement) will provide oversight and regular monitoring of the exemption register and values, reporting any concerns to the CFO.
+An analysis and report will be provided to Vice-Chancellor's Executive (VCE) on a quarterly basis.

 4.24 Exemption from Supplier selection process